 For many years, red lipstick has been the tried-and-true go-to color for any formal evening occasion.
 From glitzy cocktail attire to the LBD, ruby lips seem to work for any nighttime ensemble.
-Lately, however, we’ve been seeing the red lip show up for many a pre-cocktail hour events — and we love it!
-We hate the idea of limiting something so fabulous as red lipstick to nighttime activities, because in truth, it’s good for any time of day.
-It’s a power color for the office, a killer weekend statement look, and yes, even great for a mid-day date.
+However, we hate the idea of limiting something so stunning as red lipstick to nighttime activities, because in truth, it’s good for any time of day.
+It’s a power color for the office, a killer weekend statement look, and yes, even great for a mid-day date — here’s why.

 Don’t Be Boxed in By One Texture

 With metallized satins and glossy mattes, it’s easy to get lost in lipstick land these days.
 But don’t feel like you need to impart just a simple stain to go red.
 Rather, get playful—the more fun you have with your makeup, the more confident you’ll feel.
 If you’ve never tried a liquid lip, go for something glossier, like Giorgio Armani Beauty Rouge Ecstasy Lip Lacquer in Red Chrome.
 Want something a bit more statement making?
 Try a matte lipstick or a glossy stain liquid one to create a vibrant look, like Maybelline Made For All Red For You or the Yves Saint Laurent Glossy Stain Lacquer in Rouge Lacque.

 A red lip calls for an even surface, even if you’re looking for barely there, stained color.
 And in order to make sure you can pull it off, you’re going to need to prep by exfoliating with the NYX Cosmetics #ThisIsEverything Lip Scrub then moisturize lips first with a hydrating balm, like the Kiehl’s Butterstick Lip Treatment in Untinted.

 Line Like a Champ